skramm/cpphtmltags/README.md

 - to add some abstraction to html generation,
 - to avoid unnecessary repetition of strings in your code,
 - to avoid some basic errors that can happen if you directly generate the html code with hardcoded strings?
-- to avoir to produce invalid html5 code.
+- to avoid generating invalid html5 code.

 For example, if you generate tags by some direct string output, some errors may go unnoticed.
 Say you forget the 'p' in "script":<br>